remexre/particleulary-good-campfire/docs/README.md

 chose to use a particle system unlike the state-of-the-art techniques that use fluid dynamics.

+### Methods used by our code and its relation to SOTA

 Our transparency also used non-SOTA techniques, but this lead to an overall better artistic effect.
 Rather than using depth peeling or a more modern technique for implementing order-independent transparency, we simply sort particles by depth.
 As mentioned above, this results in the fire shapes being more organic, since they're often partially occuluded by smoke particles, so it was a net win for the artistic and aesthetic appeal of the project.

-### TO DO:

-* discuss what the related state-of-the-art techniques are and discuss how the methods used by your code or tools related to the state-of-the-art.

 ## Code